AliChaudharySandhu/node-express-boilerplate/README.md

-# Nodejs Microservice starter project
+# Nodejs Microservice API starter project

-This is a starter project for developing micro-services in Node.js using ES9.
-I tried to keep the folder structure simple so that any beginner could understand and start working on it.
+This is a starter project for developing express api micr-service in Node.js using ES9..

 ## Getting Started